wabbajack-tools/mod-lists/noise/readme.md

 ## Installation

-Create a new directory in the root directory of the hard drive where you want NOISE to be installed.
+Create a new directory in the root directory of the hard drive where you want everything to be installed.
 Do not create a directory within your Skyrim folder.
-For this guide, we will create an example directory in `C:\` called `NOISE`.
+For this guide, we will create an example directory in C:\ called NOISE.
 You can create this folder on any drive.

 Open Wabbajack.
-From here, you have two options:

-1. Select the NOISE modlist from the Wabbajack UI.
+Select the NOISE modlist from the Wabbajack UI.
-2. Manual Installation: Download the `.wabbajack` file from the release channel on the Wabbajack Discord.

-If you have opted for a manual installation, click `Install a Modlist` at the bottom of the window.
-Navigate to `C:\NOISE` and select `Nice Overall Improvement SE.wabbajack` and click `Open`.

 At the bottom of the new window, the Installation Location will be the folder you created in the root directory of your hard drive.
-The Download Location will be auto-filled for you by Wabbajack after selecting install location.
-If you are creating these on your `C:\` drive, please type in `C:\NOISE` in Installation Location and `C:\NOISE\Downloads` in the Download Location.
+If you are creating these on your C:\ drive, please type in C:\NOISE in Installation Location and C:\NOISE\Downloads in the Download Location.
 After you have completed these steps, click Begin.

+**DO NOT SET THE PATHS TO YOUR SKYRIM GAME FOLDER.**

+**I REPEAT, DO NOT INSTALL MODLISTS TO YOUR SKYRIM STEAM FOLDER.**

-A window will open in your browser asking if you’d like to authorize Wabbajack to use your Nexus Mods account.
-Click authorize.
+A window will open in Wabbajack asking if you’d like to authorize Wabbajack to use your Nexus Mods account.
+Log in, and click authorize.
+Wabbajack will now install the mod pack for you.

-Once Wabbajack has finished all of its processes, it will say _Installation complete!
-You may exit the program._
+Once Wabbajack has finished all of its processes, the right pane will say Installation complete!
+You may exit the program.
+At this point it is safe to close Wabbajack.

-If you don’t see _Installation complete_, Wabbajack has encountered an error.
-To make sure that an error does not happen again, refer to the Old Files Cleanup section and delete the listed folders again.
+If you don’t see Installation complete, Wabbajack has encountered an error.
 Inside of the NOISE folder, delete everything except the downloads folder or Wabbajack.exe and the modlist file.

 If you get an error immediately after authorizing Wabbajack on the Nexus website, download and install the [.Net Framework 4.8 Runtime](https://dotnet.microsoft.com/download/dotnet-framework/net48) executable.
 Restart your computer and start Wabbajack again.